Finnish national road 4

 Finnish national road 4 (Valtatie 4 or Nelostie; Riksväg 4 or Riksfyran; also known as Lahti Highway (Lahdenväylä; Lahtisleden) in the Helsinki Metropolitan Area) is a highway in Finland.
 It is the main route from Helsinki to Northern Finland and a major road link in the country.
 It runs from Erottaja in Helsinki to Sami Bridge in Utsjoki.
 The road is 1295 km long, making it Finland's longest highway.
-The road is also part of the European route E75 and it is a part of TERN; the section between Oulu and Kemi is part of the European route E8.
+The road is also part of the European route E75 and of TERN; the section between Oulu and Kemi is part of the European route E8.

 Overview

 The route of the road is Helsinki – Lahti – Heinola – Jyväskylä – Äänekoski – Oulu – Kemi – Rovaniemi – Sodankylä – Ivalo – Inari – Utsjoki.

-At Heinola, another highway called Finnish national road 5 branches off from the road, which passes through Mikkeli, Kuopio, Kajaani and Kuusamo, and finally coming together again with Highway 4 at Sodankylä.
+At Heinola, another highway called Finnish national road 5 branches off from the road, which passes through Mikkeli, Kuopio, Kajaani and Kuusamo, and finally rejoins Highway 4 at Sodankylä.

 The original highway 4 ran from Helsinki to Petsamo before World War II.
 Since the end of the war, the road has been rerouted to Ivalo and Karigasniemi on the Norwegian border.
 Other route modifications have been made through the years.